yonoteam/HybridKAT/README.md

-# Hybrid KAT, differential Hoare Logic and differential Refinement Calculus
+# Differential Hoare Logic and differential Refinement Calculus

 The Isabelle files can be found in the KAT folder.
 The relevant files for the paper are KAT_rKAT_Examples_ndfun.thy, KAT_rKAT_exuclid_Examples_ndfun.thy and all those that they import.